Greater Accuracy in Resource Demand / Forecast Data

 Project Managers and demand authors have varying levels of sophistication – some are experts while others may be “accidental” participants.
-Not all have the scheduling savvy to maintain and accurately generate resource estimates and forecasts from the schedule.
+Not all have the scheduling savvy to maintain and accurately generate resource estimates and forecasts from the detailed schedule.
 In fact, many spend more time wrestling with the schedule to generate accurate resource estimates than actually managing projects.
-As a result, they revert to Excel or similar tools outside of the PPM system to create simple resource plans.
+And with a variety of execution styles being used, it’s difficult to capture initial estimates and ongoing forecasts.
+As a result, spreadsheets or similar tools outside of the PPM system are used to create simple resource plans, introducing even more uncertainty around the integrity of the data.
 Integrating the resource plan directly into the PPM system is critical to ensure that project managers of all skill levels can easily capture accurate resource estimates and forecasts.

 Allocating the right people to the right projects

 Resource managers are ultimately responsible for ensuring the right people are working on the right projects.
 They need to know about each new resource request, quickly identify the right resource and availability, and communicate the resource commitment to the project manager.
 Allocation methods need to support the execution technique – for Agile, it’s Team-based, while waterfall allocation is driven by individual and associated skill or role.
 Resource allocation also needs to be aligned with the right investment planning approach (project, program, capability or product).
 And of course, quickly and easily identifying and addressing resource over- and under-allocation is critical.
 Finally, for proactive capacity planning, all stakeholders must have a real-time view into resource supply and demand so they can maintain the skills inventory needed to find the right people and the best fit.

 Model the Impact of Portfolio Decisions on Capacity